scikit-learn-contrib/MAPIE/doc/tutorial_regression.rst

             mapie.fit(X_train, y_train)
             y_pred[strategy], y_pis[strategy] = mapie.predict(X_test, alpha=0.05)

-Let’s now compare the confidence intervals with the predicted intervals obtained by the Jackknife+, Jackknife-minmax, CV+, CV-minmax, Jackknife+-after-Boostrap, and conformalized quantile regression strategies.
+Let’s now compare the target confidence intervals with the predicted intervals obtained with the Jackknife+, Jackknife-minmax, CV+, CV-minmax, Jackknife+-after-Boostrap, and conformalized quantile regression (CQR) strategies.
 Note that for the Jackknife-after-Bootstrap method, we call the :class:`mapie.subsample.Subsample` object that allows us to train bootstrapped models.
 Note also that the CQR method is called with `MapieQuantileRegressor` with a “split” strategy.

 .. code-block:: python